mechanicles/ruby_simple_search/README.md

 ## Usage

-Define attributes that you want to search through RubySimpleSearch
+Define attributes that you want to search on it

 ```Ruby
 class Post < ActiveActiveRecord::Base